Maroon scores twice, Oilers thump Bruins 7-4

+EDMONTON, Alberta (AP) -- Connor McDavid knows that scoring goals isn't his team's concern.

-EDMONTON, Alberta (AP) -- Patrick Maroon scored twice, Leon Draisaitl had a goal and two assists and Connor McDavid added three assists as the Edmonton Oilers beat up on the Boston Bruins 7-4 on Thursday night.
+Patrick Maroon scored twice, Leon Draisaitl had a goal and two assists and McDavid added three assists as the Edmonton Oilers beat up on the Boston Bruins 7-4 on Thursday night.

 Benoit Pouliot, Anton Slepyshev, Ryan Nugent-Hopkins and Milan Lucic also scored for the Oilers, who moved one point ahead of Calgary for third place in the Pacific Division.